Examples of biquotients whose tangent bundle is not a biquotient vector bundle: Background and the set of biquotient vector bundles

-\begin{remark} In fact, it is easy to see that every vector bundle over $S^2 = SU(2)/S^1$ is a biquotient (homogeneous) vector bundle.
-In contrast, using the presentation $S^2 = SO(3)/SO(2)$, one only gets those with vanishing second Stiefel-Whitney class (evidently including $TS^2$). \end{remark}
+\begin{remark} In fact, it is easy to see that every vector bundle over $S^2 = SU(2)/U(1)$ is a biquotient (homogeneous) vector bundle.
+In contrast, using the presentation $S^2 = SO(3)/SO(2)$, the corresponding biquotient bundles are precisely the vector bundles with vanishing second Stiefel-Whitney class (including $TS^2$). \end{remark}

-Recall that every compact Lie group $G$ has a cover of the form $G'\times T$ where $G'$ is simply connected and $T$ is a torus.
-Because of Proposition \ref{prop:cover}, in order to consider the largest possibly class of biquotient vector bundles, we will always consider the case where $G$ has this form.
+Recall that every connected compact Lie group $G$ has a cover of the form $G'\times T$ where $G'$ is simply connected and $T$ is a torus.
+Moreover, a simply connected Lie group is isomorphic to a product of simply connected simple Lie groups.
+As Proposition \ref{prop:cover} indicates, passing to a cover can only enlarge the class of biquotient vector bundles.
+As such, we will always assume that $G$ has the form $G'\times T$.

-In \cite[Lemma~3.3]{To02}, Totaro shows that every biquotient $M=G\bq H$ has a \textit{reduced} form.
-Specifically, if the restriction of the $H$ action to a normal subgroup $\tilde{H}\subseteq H$ acts transitively on any simple factor of $G$, then one can "cancel" these factors of $G$ and $H$ to find a presentation $\hat G\bq \hat H$ of $M$ with both $\hat G$ and $\hat H$ of smaller dimension respectively.
-We will refer to a biquotient $G\bq H$ as \textit{reduced} if no normal subgroup of $H$ acts transitively on any simple factor of $G$.
-The next proposition indicates that the reduced form of a biquotient gives the largest possible class of biquotient vector bundles.